vinushag213/gcp-terraform/Sample-GCP-Stack-Terraform/README.md

-# Deploying GCP VMs located in a private subnet, inside an unmanaged instance group, with a load balancer using Terraform
+# Deploying VMs in GCP using terrafrom.

 Install two instances with Apache web server located in private subnet using Terraform.